 Save For Retirement and Cash Goals

 You may find it helpful to earmark your savings for specific goals so you can track progress as you save.
-For example, Capital One 360 offers sub-accounts, which makes it easy to direct your saving toward specific goals.
+For example, Capital One 360 offers sub-accounts, which makes it easy to direct your savings toward specific goals.

 It’s OK For Your Goals and Situation to Change